PeterEFrancis/python-course/table_of_contents.md

 # Table of Contents

-Here's where the markdown goes for the table of contents, to give an idea of the types of topics covered, week by week.
-This is not yet final, for obvious reasons.
+Here's where the markdown goes for the table of contents, to give an idea of the types of topics covered.

 1. setup and markdown (pycharm and jupyter)